Skip to main content

 Tolk vs FunC: in short

-Tolk is much more similar to TypeScript and Kotlin than to C and Lisp.
-But it still gives you full control over TVM assembler, since it has a FunC kernel inside.
+Tolk is much more similar to TypeScript and Kotlin than C and Lisp.
+But it still gives you complete control over the TVM assembler since it has a FunC kernel inside.

-1. Functions are declared via fun, get methods via get, variables via var (and val for immutable), putting types on the right; parameter types are mandatory; return type can be omitted (auto inferred), as well as for locals; specifiers inline and others are @ attributes
+1. Functions are declared via fun, get methods via get, variables via var, immutable variables via val, putting types on the right; parameter types are mandatory; return type can be omitted (auto inferred), as well as for locals; specifiers inline and others are @ attributes

 global storedV: int;